IvyStreeter/Introduction-to-RNA-Seq/Lecture1:Intro/Lecture1.md

 ##### **FastA**
 - This is the most basic format for reporting a sequence and is accepted by all sequence analysis programs.
 - Contains 2 lines:
-1. Sequence header which always starts with a '>'.
-This is followed by a sequence identifier, whitespace, then a sequence description
+1. The first is the sequence header, which always starts with a ‘>’
+- Everything from the beginning ‘>’ to the first whitespace is considered the sequence identifier.
+Everything after that is considered the sequence description (this can be metadata, machine serial number, read orientation, etc.)
-2. The sequence <br>
+2. The sequence itself
+- Note that the sequence can span multiple lines, depending on the length of the sequence.

 **Softwares that use FastA** <br>
 - Reference genome